mrbusche/backseatfan.com/_posts/2010-08-30-daily-spin-tebows-terrible-looking-td-suh-trys-to-rip-off-qbs-head-favres-ankle-needed-injections.md

   </p>

   <p>
-    Suh might kill Brett Favre if he gets the chance&#8230; He nearly crippled old man Delhomme and this is only preseason&#8230;.<br />
+    Suh might kill Brett Favre if he gets the chance?
+He nearly crippled old man Delhomme and this is only preseason?.<br />
   </p>
 </div>